nextflow-io/training/docs/basic_training/groovy.md

 assert [4, 2, 1, 3].findAll { it % 2 == 0 } == [4, 2]
 ```

+!!! cboard-list-2 "Summary"

+    In this step you have learned:

+    1. How to define a list in Groovy
+    2. How to access a list item
+    3. How to apply methods
+    4. How to use the `assert` keyword

 ## Maps

 Maps are like lists that have an arbitrary key instead of an integer.
 Therefore, the syntax is very much aligned.